McCafferty (band): History

 On July 22, 2017, Thanks.
 Sorry.
 Sure. charted 23rd on Billboards top Independent albums and 5th on Heatseekers Albums and remained there for a week.
 On February 2, 2018, the band released a split EP alongside fellow Ohio band Heart Attack Man.

 On February 13, 2018, the band announced they had signed to Triple Crown Records, and that their second full-length album, Yarn, would be released on March 23, 2018.
 It was announced on April 1, 2018, that they cancelled their upcoming shows on their tour with Moose Blood, and yet again, the band fell silent on social media.

 On June 25, 2018, Hartkop announced via the official McCafferty Twitter that he would be releasing a compilation record titled "The Sum of All Fears" that would include nearly all the tracks from the band's discography pre-Beachboy.
 While all the material had at one point been on streaming services, it had been nearly four years since this was the case.
 The record was released on Spotify on June 28, 2018.
 An EP, Clementine, was released on August 11, along with an official announcement from the band regarding their permanent breakup.
 The band later reformed, without longtime bassist Chris Joecken.

 On December 29, 2018, the band released Yarn: Commentary.
-It contains input from Wes Easterly, Evan Graham, and Nick Harktop about the influences and ideas behind the album.
+It contains input from Wes Easterly, Evan Graham, and Nick Hartkop about the influences and ideas behind the album.

 The band released their third album, The House with No Doorbell, on October 20, 2019, following a successful small tour.
 They released a single, "Fentanyl", on June 18 ahead of the release of the album.
 A second single, "Sellout", was released on September 22.
-November say McCafferty releasing "Divva (I Murdered Nick Hartkop)", which featured an emo-rap style.
+November saw McCafferty releasing "Divva (I Murdered Nick Hartkop)", which featured an emo-rap style.
 The planned tour in support of the album was also cancelled, with Nick's wife taking to Instagram to explain the reasons behind the cancellation.
 Not long after, an EP was announced featuring re-recorded versions of songs from the band's earlier EPs, with Graveyard (a track from the scrapped When The Lightning Hit EP) being released on December 10.
 This has yet to be released as of August 2022.

 In the weeks following, drummer Wes Easterly announced in a now deleted Instagram post that he was leaving the band, citing difficulties with working alongside Nick.
 On January 30, 2020, guitarist Evan Graham took to Instagram to detail a number of allegations against Nick, including emotionally abusive behavior, violent threats, and racist jokes.
 Immediately following this, all social media for McCafferty was deleted, including the personal accounts of both Nick and Emily.